How the America’s Cup is Like Digital Marketing – and One Way That It Isn’t

 “There is no second, ma’am”

-This famous line was uttered in answer to Queen Victoria’s question in the very first America’s Cup race – when the English boat was soundly beaten by the New York Yacht Club’s entry, who then went on to hold the cup for another 123 years!
-There’s no second in the America’s Cup – the teams are competing for only one prize, and the winner gets all the glory.
+This famous line was uttered in answer to Queen Victoria’s question in the very first America’s Cup race.
+This was when the English boat was soundly beaten by the New York Yacht Club’s entry, who then went on to hold the cup for another 123 years!
+There’s no second in the America’s Cup.
+The teams are competing for only one prize, and the winner gets all the glory.

 However, in digital, that’s not quite true.
 There can be more than one winner.
-You can achieve target conversions (like leads and enquiries or sales) for a profitable cost within your budget – and that equals a win.
-It might not mean your ads show to everyone in your target audience at the top of the search results page every time, but it does mean your investment in digital advertising is profitable at a level you set – and that’s a win!
+You can achieve target conversions (like leads, enquiries, or sales) for a profitable cost within your budget; and that equals a win.
+While your ads might not always appear at the top of the search results for every target audience member, what it does mean a profitable return on your digital advertising investment—at your defined level—still qualifies as a win!

-For more information on how your digital marketing can be match-ready, contact us for a chat on 09-950-5320 or email info@conversionmarketing.co.nz
+Contact us for more information on how your digital marketing can be match-ready.
+09-950-5320 or email info@conversionmarketing.co.nz